• Skip to primary navigation

 How to make cherry scones?

-• Give the dough onto a floured surface and shape it to make a circle, about 2.5 cm/ 1 inch thick and 22 cm/ 8.7 inches in diameter.
-Don't knead the dough!
+Step #5: Turn the dough onto a lightly floured surface and gently shape it into a circle about 1 inch/ 2.5 cm thick and 9 inches/ 22 cm wide.
+Don't knead the dough.

 Can you freeze scones?